 Films — Animated

-In The Hunchback of Notre Dame, Frollo takes Quasimodo in after killing his mother, but only to save his own soul and keep Quasi for later use.
-He raises his erstwhile son to hate himself, that the world is dark and cruel, and keeps him locked away from sight to prevent being associated with him.
-When Frollo's atrocities increase Quasi realizes the man's evil, calls him out on his abusive parenting, and saves Esmeralda from the murderously insane Frollo.
+- In The Hunchback of Notre Dame, Frollo takes Quasimodo in after killing his mother, but only to save his own soul and keep Quasi for later use.
+He raises his erstwhile son to hate himself, teaches him that the world is dark and cruel, and keeps him locked away from sight to prevent being associated with him.
+When Frollo's atrocities increase, Quasi realizes the man's evil, calls him out on his abusive parenting, and saves Esmeralda from the murderously insane Frollo.